suerion/AutomatedWorkcarts/README.md

   - Direction options: `Fwd` | `Rev` | `Invert`.
   - Track selection options: `Default` | `Left` | `Right` | `Swap`.
   - Other options:
+    - `Spawn` -- Spawns a workcart at this trigger.
+Each trigger can spawn at most one workcart.
+The workcart will despawn when the trigger is removed, when the trigger is disabled, when this property is removed from the trigger, or when the plugin reloads.
+If the workcart is destroyed, the workcart will attempt to respawn within 30 seconds.
     - `Conductor` -- Adds a conductor to the workcart if not already present.
 Recommended to place on some or all workcart spawn locations, depending on how many workcarts you want to automate.
       - Note: Owned workcarts cannot receive conductors.
 Vanilla workcarts don't have owners, but most plugins that spawn vehicles for players will assign ownership.
     - `Brake` -- Instructs the workcart to brake until it reaches the designated speed.
-For example, if the workcart is going `Fwd_Hi` and enters a `Brake Med` trigger, it will temporarily go `Rev_Lo` until it slows down enough, then it will go `Fwd Med`.
+For example, if the workcart is going `Fwd_Hi` and enters a `Brake Med` trigger, it will temporarily go `Rev_Lo` until it slows down enough, then it will go `Fwd_Med`.
     - `Destroy` -- Destroys the workcart.
 This is intended for lazy track designs.
 You should not need this if you design your routes thoughtfully.
     - `@<route_name>` -- Instructs the workcart to ignore this trigger if it's not assigned this route (replace `<route_name>` with the name you want).
       - If the trigger has the `Conductor` property and the workcart does not already have a conductor, it will be assigned this route.